-Additionally, it’s a way to attract a vast consumer group to your online presence, ensuring they have a quality experience on your website while you introduce them to your products or services.
+Additionally, an accessible website is a way to attract a vast consumer group to your online presence, ensuring they have a quality experience on your website while you introduce them to your products or services.
 With more than a third of U.S. households including someone who self-identifies as having a disability, when members of these households are planning purchases, you can be sure they take notice if accessibility efforts have been made.

 Since disabilities can affect the way people interact online, web accessibility takes into account all the alternative methods of using technology.
 That includes keyboard input and screen readers, but also other specialized software, different web browsers, and specialty hardware like switches.

 Web accessibility also takes into consideration those people who may use conventional technology to go online, but then face potential barriers once they’re there – such as poor color contrast, fonts that are hard to read when they’re enlarged, or video files that don’t have captions.

 There are many accessibility features like these to consider.
 Many of the laws in place outline the specific technical accessibility standards required.
-Fortunately, there are also resources to ensure that web accessibility compliance is a straightforward process.
+Fortunately, there are also resources to ensure that website accessibility compliance is a straightforward process.

-Website Compliance with Web Accessibility Standards & Laws
+Website Accessibility Compliance: Standards & Laws

 How can you ensure that your website is in compliance with accessibility requirements?

 This partner will do a thorough, human-led, hands-on audit of your website, testing all functions and environments.
-They also will assist and guide you with the remediation process to ensure that all aspects of your website conform to a high standard of accessibility.
+They also will assist and guide you with the remediation process to ensure that all aspects of your website conform to an expected standard of accessibility.
 Often, they offer a monitoring service to ensure you stay in compliance.

-Experts will tell you that design and accessibility go together seamlessly – as they should!
+Experts will tell you that design and accessibility go together seamlessly – as they should.
 They’ll also tell you that people with disabilities have tremendous buying power, and that making a point of engaging these customers is an approach that will pay off handsomely.
 That’s why we’re confident that website compliance can be appealing on many levels.
 It’s worth finding out more about how you can ensure that your brand is accessible – and inviting – to customers with disabilities.

 An Innovative Solution

-eSSENTIAL ACCESSIBILITY has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
+eSSENTIAL Accessibility has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
 This includes integrating web compliance evaluation services with assistive technology to deliver a transformative experience for people with disabilities.
-Learn more about eSSENTIAL ACCESSIBILITY’s innovative solution.
+Learn more about eSSENTIAL Accessibility’s innovative solution.